Sejo of Joseon: Reign

 Finally, in 1455 Suyang forced the powerless king to abdicate, declaring himself the new ruler of Joseon (today known by the temple name "Sejo").

 After his younger brother Grand Prince Geumsung, and six scholars, including Sŏng Sammun, Pak P'aengnyŏn and Yi Kae, plotted to remove him from power in an attempt to put his nephew back on the throne, Suyang demoted the former king Danjong from "King Emeritus" (Sangwang, 상왕, 上王) to "Prince Nosan" (Nosan-gun, 노산군, 魯山君) and later ordered him to commit suicide by poison.

 Despite having snatched the throne from his young nephew and killing many people in the process, Sejo proved himself one of the ablest rulers and administrators in Korean history.
 First, he continued King Taejong's legacy of strengthening the monarchy by weakening the power of the State Council and bringing the officials directly under the king's control.
 He also further developed the administrative system, which had also been introduced by Taejong, enabling the government to determine exact population numbers and to mobilize troops effectively (this caused Yi Si-ae's Rebellion, which he suppressed).
 Just like Taejong, Sejo was a hardliner concerning foreign policy and attacked the Jurchens on the northern front in 1460 and 1467.
 He also revised the land ordinance to improve the national economy and encouraged the publication of history, economy, agriculture, and religion books.

 Sejo himself compiled a number of books based on his interests.
 One of them is Seokbosangjeol, a biography of Gautama Buddha.
 The others are Worinseokbo and Yeokdaebyeongyo.
 One of his crowning achievements was the cultural progress Joseon made during his reign, such as the establishment of Jongmyo court music.
 His father, King Sejong, had always wanted to use Korean music rather than Chinese music for ancestral ritual, but conservative court officials thought that Chinese music was far superior to Korean music and stopped Sejong's efforts.
 However, when King Sejo rose to the throne, he modified the ritual music composed by his father and used it for royal ancestral rituals, which is now inscribed as a UNESCO Intangible Cultural Heritage for Humanity.

-Most importantly, he compiled the Grand Code for State Administration, which became the cornerstone of dynastic administration and provided the first form of written constitutional law in Korea.
+Most importantly, he compiled the State Code, which became the cornerstone of dynastic administration and provided the first form of written constitutional law in Korea.

 Death

-Sejo died in 1468, and the throne passed to his sickly second son, Yi Hwang (Yejong of Joseon).
+Sejo died in 1468, and the throne passed to his sickly third son, Yi Hwang (King Yejong).
 His tomb is known as Gwangneung and is located in Namyangju, South Korea.

+Worship

+In Korean shamanism, Sejo is worshiped as a wangshin.